1,000+ Opportunities

 See FAQs for more information on “board funded”.
 All Rural Tier 1 and Tier 2 counties should submit opportunities through the Rural Cycle only.
 The 17 non-rural counties should choose either Operating Grants or Special Projects, whichever best fits your request.

-Based on current listing details, eligibility includes: Nonprofit agencies in Alabama that are 501(c)(3) public charities for at least two years, have filed Form 990/990EZ, have at least one employee, no more than $5,000,000 in revenue, and no more than 75% in government gra… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit agencies in Alabama that are 501(c)(3) public charities for at least two years, have filed Form 990/990EZ, have at least one employee, no more than $5,000,000 in revenue, and no more than 75% in government gra….
+Confirm the full requirements in the official notice before applying.